do-me/kceo_glossary/docs/validation.md

 ## 1 Definition

-Process of assessing, by independent means, the quality of the data products derived from the system outputs.
+Process of assessing, by independent means, the quality of the [Data](../data) products derived from the system outputs.

 ### Notes
-- In this part of ISO 19159, the term validation is used in a limited sense and only relates to the validation of calibration data in order to control their change over time.
+- In this part of ISO 19159, the term validation is used in a limited sense and only relates to the validation of [Calibration](../calibration) [Data](../data) in order to control their change over time.

 ### Examples